 I developed the web app prototype (Python Flask, PostgreSQL) to input patient data and visualize aggregate statistics of the model output.
 The model first predicted inheritance pattern, then paired this with patient history to output the final diagnosis via an RBF kernel SVM.

-Under Prof. Jun Zhang and visiting faculty Yinbin Lei, this was an independent study project in the department of psychology.
+Under Prof. Jun Zhang and visiting faculty Yinbin Lei, this was an independent study project in the psychology department.
 Though algorithms to extract concept hierarchies exist, I contributed code to visualize and query the computed lattice through set operations.
 This work was motivated by analysis of concept formation data.